irskep/irskep.github.com/content/pages/game-reviews.md

 Plan to replay: maybe in five years

+### Shovel Knight

+Among the glut of polished indie platformers, this one stands out.
+I think of it as Rogue Legacy with handmade levels.
+If I had the time for twitchy games, I'd play more of this.

+Finished: no

+Plan to replay: maybe

 ### Solar 2

 For once, a physics-based game I actually like!
 Utterly charming.
 The final